 - Viking Ship Museum which exhibits the world’s two best preserved wooden Viking ships along with a collection of interesting artefacts

-- Fram Museum – climb aboard the strongest wooden ship ever built, made even more impressive by the fact that it still holds the record for sailing the furthest north and south from the equator
+- Fram Museum – climb aboard the strongest wooden ship ever built.
+It is made even more impressive by the fact that it still holds the record for sailing the furthest north and south from the equator

 - Kon-Tiki Museum – learn about Thor Heyerdahl’s trip across the Pacific Ocean on the balsawood raft Kon-Tiki in 1947 and experience the original vessels yourself.
-Although not a huge museum, the exhibits are really fascinating and if you happen to time your visit right you can also enjoy the original, Oscar-winning Kon-Tiki documentary which is screened every day at 12 noon in the cinema on the lower level
+Although not a huge museum, the exhibits are really fascinating.
+If you happen to time your visit right you can also enjoy the original, Oscar-winning Kon-Tiki documentary which is screened every day at 12 noon in the cinema on the lower level

 - Norway’s Culture Museum – one of Europe’s largest open-air museums, the Norsk Folke Museum features over 150 traditional houses from all parts of Norway and a stave church from the year 1200.
 Its indoor exhibits also teach you everything you want to know about Norway’s culture and history